tedkim97/tedkim97.github.io/_posts/2025-08-30-rust_cpp_reference_mistakes.md

 }
 ```

-This simple typo is easy to miss and the performance penalty won't matter for people who aren't performance sensitive (although if you aren't strongly affected by stuff like this you probably don't need to be using C++).
+This simple typo is easy to miss and the penalty won't matter for people who aren't performance sensitive (although if you aren't strongly affected by stuff like this you probably don't need to be using C++).
 One could argue that this example is a one-off and no competent C++ developer would make this mistake, but I've even seen it in Google codebases (interpret that as you well).
 There are plenty of linters and tools to detect issues like this ([ex: clang-tidy can scan for unnecessary value params](https://clang.llvm.org/extra/clang-tidy/checks/performance/unnecessary-value-param.html)), but evidently these issues go unnoticed until a customer complains about it or someone actually bothers to profile the code.
 The fact that we have to be vigilant about such a minor behavior is exhausting, and that maybe we should design our language to guide us to sensible defaults.

 # Rust Defaults